cognitedata/gearbox.js/src/components/TimeseriesPreview/stories/full.md

 #### Description:

 Component displays data related to provided `timeseriesId` with latest datapoint available.
-Latest datapoint is refreshing constantly with interval provided via `updateInterval` prop.
+Latest datapoint value is updated with interval provided via `updateInterval` prop.

 Component has embedded logic for fetching timeseries data and latest datapoint available for it.
 To make it work properly, component has to be wrapped into `ClientSDKProvider` component with defined client SDK instance.
 Fetching logic